melzs0627/melzs0627/README.md

-- 👋 Hi, I’m @melzs0627!
-I'm currently a student at Grand Cayon University.
+Hi, I’m @melzs0627!
+I'm currently a student at Grand Cayon University studying Software Development and CyberSecurity.
 Lopes Up!
-- 👀 I’m interested in Software Developement and Cyber Security.
-- 📫 I would love to connect with you!
+I would love to connect with you!
 LinkedIn: https://www.linkedin.com/in/melanie-spence-dev/